 Many modern Bibles have copyright restrictions, limiting what you can do with it, and even how many times you may quote it your own writings!
 The 2001 Translation is in the public domain.
 Use it as much as you please, in any way you wish!

-We are not backed by any religious group, organization, or denomination.
-Rather, much like Wikipedia, the 2001 Translation is a collaborative effort of mostly anonymous volunteers.
+Our translation is somewhat like Wikipedia, being a collaborative effort of mostly anonymous volunteers communicating over the Internet.
 Over the years, hundreds of people have assisted the project.
 We don’t even know the religious affiliation or names of most contributers.
+We are not backed by any religious group, organization, or denomination.

 We have never asked.
 Why not?
-Well, many qualified scholars — even from prestigious Universities — have created translations filled with errors, and many have committed outright fraud by including fake verses.
-Some twist the Bible text to fit the teachings of their church or their personal ideas.
+Well, many qualified scholars — even from prestigious Universities — have committed outright fraud in their translations by including fake verses, or have twisted translations of certain words just to please their paymasters.

-Therefore, we created the 2001 Translation by only considering evidence and good argument.
+Therefore, we completely ignore qualifications and only consider evidence and good argument.
 After all, an appeal to authority is a logical fallacy.
 A truly qualified person should have no problem providing sufficient evidence for their argument; if they can’t, then what does that say about their qualifications?

 Then The God spoke, saying: